 - Hold the sprayer steadily at a good distance, making sure that the layer of glazed sprayed has an even texture.

-- Clean the nozzle of sprayer after each use to prevent it from getting clogged.
+- Clean the nozzle of the sprayer after each use to prevent it from getting clogged.

 1. Test the Clay and Glaze’s Compatibility